 For graduate students who do not receive sufficient external funding (e.g. NSERC, OGS or other major external scholarships) the Department and the Supervisor undertake to provide financial support throughout the period of funding eligibility.
 This corresponds to 2 years (six terms) for M.Sc. candidates, 4 years (12 terms) for Ph.D. candidates, and 5 years (15 terms) for students that transfer from the M.Sc. to the Ph.D. program.
 Part of this support is provided in the form of a Graduate Teaching Assistantship.
 Such Teaching Assistantships are typically held during the fall and winter terms, although a few summer Assistantships are available each year.
 Students who maintain a minimum mark average of 70% (or as dictated by the SGPS), are eligible for a Western Graduate Research Scholarship.
 Finally, students are provided with financial support during the 4 month summer term.
 Normally, the supervisor provides this from research funds, unless the student is receiving an external award for the term.
 Eligibility for funding beyond the outlined timelines for each degree is not guaranteed.

 Students who require longer than the maximum registration time to complete their degree program (see Section 2.E above) do so without a guarantee of financial support from the department or their supervisor.
-Students requiring longer than the maximum time must have a committee meeting within four months of the maximum registration date.
-The committee meeting must indicate that the student is making satisfactory progress, provide a detailed timeline for completion, and include a separate letter of support from their supervisor that includes details of the expected financial support, if any, for the student during the period of extension.
+All students must have a final committee meeting early in their final fundable term.
+The committee meeting report must indicate that the student is making satisfactory progress and provide a detailed timeline for completion (the latter should be done using the year x timeline form to ensure that all necessary details are provided).
+A separate letter of support must be provided by the supervisor that includes details of the expected financial support, if any, for the student during the period of extension.